How to Buy Life Insurance in Canada: 7 Easy Steps

 Then, create a shortlist of 2-3 reputable insurance providers offering the features you want.

-Step 4: Get Life Insurance Quotes in Canada
+Step 4: Get Life Insurance Quotes

+The next step is to get rate quotes.
+A quote is an estimate of your premium based on your personal profile.
 There are several ways to get life insurance quotes in Canada:

 • Online: Visit insurer websites and use quote calculators.
 You’ll have to enter basic personal details.